czarnota/tietoevry-bash-training/README.md

 ## Task: Installing ssh keys

-Create script that is invoked as `./install-ssh-key HOST` and will copy your public key to `HOST` machine.
+Create a script that is invoked as `./install-ssh-key HOST` and will copy your public key to `HOST` machine.
 If the public key does not exist it will run `ssh-keygen` and generate it.